How to Create a Startup

 LLCs and corporations are the two primary types of formal business structures.
 These forms of legal structures require registering your venture with the state as an independent entity.
 Because the venture is an independent entity from its owners, formal legal structures provide liability protection for the owners and unique tax benefits for the business.

-For more information on business structures, read our guide on How to Choose a Business Structure.
-Once you've chosen a structure, consider hiring a professional service to help you form your business.
+For more information on structuring your startup, read our guide on How to Choose a Business Structure.
+Once you've chosen a structure, consider hiring a professional service to help you form your business or read our guide on how to incorporate a startup.

 Choose a Location